Medical Care During a Personal Injury Claim

 We will investigate your accident, gather your medical bills and evaluate all the expenses and losses you have suffered as a result of your injury.
 We will consult with your doctor to estimate the future costs of any medical care that you will need.

 We will identify all of the at-fault parties and the insurance policies available to pay for your losses.

 Once we have estimated all of your present and future expenses related to the injury, we will present a demand letter to the appropriate insurers.
 We will seek to negotiate a full and fair settlement.

 If the insurer refuses to agree to a reasonable settlement, then our Raleigh personal injury attorneys will file a personal injury lawsuit on your behalf and seek to hold the at-fault party and his or her insurer accountable in court.
 Our attorneys are skilled trial attorneys and will be prepared to advocate aggressively for you to receive full compensation.

 It’s important to receive the proper attention after any serious injury, including dependable legal guidance.

-Our knowledgeable Raleigh injury attorneys at Younce, Vtipil, & Baznik will evaluate the details of your accident and talk with you about the steps you may take to pursue payment of your medical bills and other expenses.
+Our knowledgeable Raleigh injury attorneys at Younce, Vtipil, Baznik & Banks, P.A. will evaluate the details of your accident and talk with you about the steps you may take to pursue payment of your medical bills and other expenses.
 If you or your loved one has been seriously injured, we understand that you are going through a stressful time.
 If possible, we want to provide experienced legal representation and help lift your burden.
 We want to have a positive impact in the life of each client we serve.
 Call to discuss your situation with an attorney.
 We offer a free claim review and no legal fee unless we obtain compensation for you.